If you are a dentist then there are both tax and non-tax reasons for considering the corporate form of a business organization.

 The capital gains exemption mentioned above may only be used when certain tests have been met.
 They are too numerous and technical for this article, however if an oral surgeon’s corporation does not meet any of these tests, there may still a way to take advantage of the exemption.
 This involves removing non-qualifying assets (usually cash or investments) from a dentist’s corporation in order to ensure that the asset mix meets the tests.
 This process is often referred to as the “purification” of the professional corporation.

 In a professional corporation, the liability is different.
 As a dental surgeon, you may be sued for malpractice.
-A professional corporation does not provide the same protection as a regular corporation.
+The Disadvantage Of Professional Corporation Is That It Does Not Provide The Same Protection As A Regular Corporation.
 It actually provides no additional limitation on liability in this case.
 That is why it is extremely important to always keep your malpractice insurance up to date.

 A professional corporation does provide some protection from creditors if you borrow money.
 Perhaps you have taken out a loan to finance a new office or to purchase some new equipment.
 A professional corporation will shield you from personal liability if you are unable to repay those loans.

 While shareholders have limited liability, directors of a corporation are subject to various liabilities.
 These include liabilities for unremitted source deductions, unremitted P.S.T and G.S.T/H.S.T. and certain environmental liabilities.